A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

-TFA\cite{wang2020few} (Two-Stage Fine-tuning Approach) significantly improves the performance of transfer-learning methods, which adopts Faster R-CNN as detection framework.
-In the base training stage, TFA pre-trains the model on base dataset as previous transfer-learning methods.
-Then in the few-shot fine-tuning stage, it freezes the main components of Faster R-CNN and only fine-tunes the last two layers (box classification layer and box regression layer) of Faster R-CNN.
-The loss function used in the few-shot fine-tuning stage is the same as in base training stage but a smaller learning rate is applied.
-The dataset used in the few-shot fine-tuning stage is a balanced dataset containing not only the few training samples in novel classes but also few selected training samples in base classes.
-This design is to reserve the model's detection ability for base classes and mitigate the problem that some objects in base classes are misclassified into novel classes.
-With this simple but effective training strategy, TFA beats early meta-learning methods like FSRW, MetaDet and Meta R-CNN on both MS COCO benchmark and PASCAL VOC benchmark.
-Therefore, subsequent transfer-learning methods mainly follow this paradigm and they can be categorized into classification based methods and data augmentation methods.
+$\bullet$ \textbf{TFA}~\cite{wang2020few}~(Two-Stage Fine-tuning Approach) significantly improves the performance of transfer-learning methods based on the Faster R-CNN detection framework.
+In the base training stage, TFA pre-trains the model on the base dataset as previous transfer-learning methods.
+Then, in the few-shot fine-tuning stage, it freezes the main components of Faster R-CNN and only fine-tunes the last two layers (box classification and regression layers) of Faster R-CNN.
+The loss function used in the few-shot fine-tuning stage is the same as the base training stage but with a lower learning rate.
+The dataset used in the few-shot fine-tuning stage is a balanced dataset containing a few training samples of novel classes and a few selected training samples of base classes.
+This design retains the model's detection ability for base classes and mitigates the problem that some objects of base classes are misclassified into novel classes.
+With this simple but effective training strategy, TFA outperforms early meta-learning methods like FSRW, MetaDet, and Meta R-CNN on both MS COCO benchmark and PASCAL VOC benchmark.

+$\bullet$ DeFRCN~\cite{DeFRCN2021Qiao} significantly improves the performance of TFA with two concise modifications: (1) DeFRCN assigns different importance values to the gradients from RPN module and R-CNN module, which is motivated by the viewpoint that RPN module and R-CNN module may learn paradoxically and the learning of these two modules should be decoupled.
+(2) DeFRCN utilizes a pre-trained classifier as an auxiliary branch for the classification of region proposals.
+DeFRCN further validates the effectiveness of transfer-learning methods for FSOD, and many methods are proposed following this transfer-learning paradigm.
+In this survey, transfer-learning methods are categorized into \textbf{feature-augmentation-based methods}, \textbf{classification-based methods}, \textbf{regression-based methods}, \textbf{RPN-based methods}, \textbf{data-augmentation-based methods}, and \textbf{pre-train-based methods} according to the detection stage they focus on.